GabrieleRuggeri/exam_advanced_programming/exam/PRJ_C++/readme.md

 Moreover I defined both the default constructor and destructor and two custom constructor; the first one for creating a node given a pair while the second one is an auxiliary constructor that is invoked in the copy semamtics of the bst.

 ### Iterator
-A simple implementation of a `forward iterator`, defnied as class, to traverse the tree inorder.
+A simple implementation of a `forward iterator`, defined as class, to traverse the tree inorder.
 ### private members
 - a pointer to a node
 ### public interface